medavidallsop/pb4wp/README.md

 - ✅ **Flexible Asset System** - Support for both bundled and static assets
 - ✅ **Cross-Platform Compatible** - Works on macOS, Linux, and Windows (WSL)
 - ✅ **Readme.txt Updater** - Updates tested up to version and latest changelog date
-- ✅ **Version Checker** - Validates version number consistency across plugin files and documentation
+- ✅ **Version Checker** - Validates version numbers across plugin files and documentation

 # Installation

-1. Rename the `plugin-name` folder, `plugin-name.php` and `/i18n/languages/plugin-name.pot`.
+1. Clone the repo, and rename the `plugin-name` folder, `plugin-name.php` and `/i18n/languages/plugin-name.pot` to your plugin name.

 2. Do a find and replace of these terms, e.g., if the plugin is `Example Name` by `Example Vendor` then: